WRONGFUL TERMINATION – The Public Policy Exception

 The scenario in Hill is one that is most often found in these types of wrongful discharge cases: an employer pressuring an employee to do something illegal, then firing that employee when he or she refuses.
 And in fact, this is one of two scenarios in which the Kentucky Supreme Court specifically recognizes a cause of action for wrongful discharge in violation of public policy.

 In Grzyb v.
 Evans, 700 S.W.2d 399, 402 (Ky.
-1985), the Court stated that two situations justify an action for discharge in violation of public policy where no specific prohibition against termination exists.
+1985), the Court stated that two situations justify an action for wrongful termination in violation of public policy where no specific prohibition against termination exists.
 The first is described above.
 The second involves an employer discharging an employee for exercising a “right conferred by a well-established legislative enactment.”

 A “right conferred” by legislation is, simply put, some action that you are legally allowed to perform based on a specific piece of legislation.
 For instance, most Kentucky workers are allowed to take a ten minute break for every four hours of work they perform under KRS § 337.365.
 This is a right provided to workers through this specific statute.
 If an employer were to discharge an employee for exercising this right, that employer may well be liable for wrongful discharge.